sintrode/hilo_deobfuscator/README.md

  * `^` needs to be passed as `\c`
  * `"` needs to be passed as `\q`

+ # This script MUST be saved as ANSI to work!
+ I don't know why.
+I don't care why.
+Just do it.

  # Requirements
  JREPL.BAT must be in the same directory as this script.
 If it is not present, it will be downloaded from [DOSTips](https://www.dostips.com/forum/viewtopic.php?f=3&t=6044).